 Research results

-GP was performed in 30 patients and conventional GJ in other 30 patients.
-Baseline clinicopathological characteristics were similar between the groups, with the exception of worse performance status in GP patients.
-Surgical results related to postoperative complications and surgical mortality did not differ between the groups.
+GP was performed in 30 patients and conventional GJ in the other 30 patients.
+Baseline clinicopathological characteristics were similar between groups, with the exception of worse performance status in GP patients.
+Surgical results related to postoperative complications and surgical mortality did not differ between groups.
 The median OS was 7 and 8.4 mo for GP and GJ groups, respectively (p = 0.610).
 The oral acceptance of soft solids (GOOS 2) and low residue or full diet (GOOS 3) were reached by 28 (93.3%) GP patients and 22 (75.9%) GJ patients (p = 0.080).
-After multivariate analysis, acceptance of soft solids and low residue or full diet was the main prognostic factors for survival despite the surgical procedure performed (HR 8.90, 95%CI: 3.38-23.43, p < 0.001).
+After multivariate analysis, acceptance of soft solids and low residue or full diet was the main prognostic factors for survival despite the surgical procedure performed (HR: 8.90, 95%CI: 3.38-23.43, p < 0.001).

 Research conclusions

-Gastric partitioning is a safe and effective procedure to treat GOO.
+GP is a safe and effective procedure to treat GOO.
 Compared to GJ, it provides similar early and late outcomes with a trend to better solid diet acceptance by the patients.

 Research perspectives

-After this initial experience with the use of GP, a prospective trial was initiated and currently no patient is submitted to any procedure for the treatment of GOO outside the protocol.
-The study is ongoing, recruiting patients and is expected to be completed within the next year (ClinicalTrials.gov: NCT02064803).
+After this initial experience using GP, a prospective trial was initiated and currently no patient has been submitted to any procedure for the treatment of GOO outside the protocol.
+The study is ongoing, recruiting patients, and is expected to be completed within the next year (ClinicalTrials.gov: NCT02064803).

 ACKNOWLEDGEMENTS

-The authors thank other members of the service involved in gastric cancer treatment: Andre R Dias, Claudio JC Bresciani, Marcelo Mester, Osmar K Yagi, Amir Z Charruf and Fabio P Lopasso.
+The authors thank other members of the service involved in gastric cancer treatment: Andre R Dias, Claudio JC Bresciani, Marcelo Mester, Osmar K Yagi, Amir Z Charruf, and Fabio P Lopasso.

 REFERENCES